GradienceTeam/Submodules/README.md

 # Submodules
-Submodules used across repositories in Gradience project.
+This repository contains submodules used across repositories in Gradience project.

 ## How to use submodules:
 TODO